Home

 • And they said, Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house."

-This is what the Philippian jailer asked Paul after an earthquake, when all the captives bands were loosed at the prison.
-And the Apostle Paul responded asserting that he would be saved if he believed on the Lord Jesus Christ.
-But the question is, what does the act of true belief entail?
-We know that it involves more that merely verbally saying, "I believe" there is a Christ because even the devils believe (Mark 1:24; Luke 4:34), and yet obviously they are not saved.
-So what is this belief Paul speaks of that leads to salvation?
+This is the question the Philippian jailer asked Paul when the captives were loosed at the prison at Philippi.
+"What must I do to be saved?"
+Here in the simplest form is the question that man has puzzled over for ages.
+The Apostle Paul responded with the concise assertion that he would be saved if he "believed on the Lord Jesus Christ."
+But the larger question is, what does the act of true belief involve?
+For we know that it is more than merely declaring, "I believe there is a Christ," because even the devils believe (Mark 1:24; Luke 4:34).
+Yet obviously their belief is not unto salvation.
+So what is the belief that Paul speaks about that will lead one to be saved?

 John 11:25-26